 Extractions are a way to separate a desired substance when it is mixed with others.
 The mixture is brought into contact with a solvent in which the substance of interest is soluble, but the other substances present are insoluble.

-Extractions use two immiscible phases to separate the substance from one phase into the other.
+Extractions use two immiscible phases (these are phases that do not mix, like oil and water) to separate the substance from one phase into the other.

-Typical lab extractions are of organic compounds out of an aqueous phase and into an organic phase.
-The distribution of a solute between two phases is an equilibrium condition described by partition theory.
+Typical lab extractions are to transport organic compounds out of an aqueous phase and into an organic phase.
+These are often carried out using a separating funnel, as illustrated below.
+The distribution of a solute between two phases is an equilibrium described by partition theory.

 Illustration of an extraction in a separatory funnel